msiden/gold_thief/README.md

 - [ ] Make player able to move between different rooms
 - [x] Print number of lives etc to the top of the screen
 - [x] Game over if no lives left
-- [ ] Player should not be able to move while falling
+- [ ] Player should not be able to move while falling/move slower